fareedfauzi/Analysis_scripts/README.md

-# IDA_plugins_scripts
+# Analysis_scripts
-Collection of my IDA plugins/scripts
+Collection of my scripts and IDA scripts to boost my malware analysis productivity.

 ## funccall_highlighter.py
 An IDA Pro plugin that highlights function calls within the Graph/Linear view and Hex-Rays pseudocode view, enabling better readability for function pointer and function call identification which assist you to focus only on the function call while analyze the code.